calvenjs/NLP-Influencers-Analysis/README.md

 ### Tagging
 1. We will Load the NLP model and retrieve and list of stop_words
 2. Preprocess the text by cleaning caption by changing all words to lowercase and removing and character that is not alphanumeric.
 Tokenize each word for entities tagging and
 3. Remove Emoji and duplicates.
-Tag the possible sponsor based on the spacy Named Entity Recognition package, links and hashtag.
+Tag the possible sponsor based on the spaCy Named Entity Recognition package, links and hashtag.
 ### Natural Language Processing
-1. NER
+1. Custom NER using spaCy - Include new entity labels sponsors, promo codes, products
-2. Topic Modelling
+2. Topic Modelling using LDA
 ### Data Visualization
 1. Most occurring words in Instagram post captions
 ![common](https://user-images.githubusercontent.com/23024496/147430270-4659b1f8-6139-40a8-a1df-2b6059e361d1.PNG)